-From time to time, partners in a limited liability company (LLC) become involved in disputes, and sometimes these disputes must be resolved using corporate litigation in an area of business law that involves providing counsel and legal representation to business enterprises.
-If you need a trusted attorney to help you navigate difficult corporate litigation matters, consult the team at DesChamps Law Firm in Myrtle Beach.
-Our practice features skilled litigators who have experience resolving a wide range of business-related disputes across the state of South Carolina.
+From time to time, members in a limited liability company (LLC) or partners in a partnership become involved in disputes, and sometimes these disputes must be resolved through litigation in an area of business law that often requires an in-depth review of financial and accounting documents, client dedication and organization, and detailed analysis of counsel, consultants, and experts of company documents and agreements.
+If you need a trusted attorney to help you navigate through difficult corporate litigation matters, consult the team at DesChamps Law Firm in Myrtle Beach.
+Our practice features skilled litigators who have experience resolving a wide range of business-related disputes in the State of South Carolina.

-DesChamps Law Firm in Myrtle Beach has served the area for more than 37 years, assisting with a wide range of corporate litigation issues.
-To set up a meeting, call 843-353-6120 or contact us online.
+Since 1979, DesChamps Law Firm in Myrtle Beach has served the Grand Strand area, assisting clients with a wide range of corporate litigation issues.
+To set up a meeting, call 843-213-6430 or contact us online.